arthurnishimoto/arthurnishimoto.github.io/_posts/2022-08-01-UICVRCampus.md

 A real-time interactive architectural study of the Computer Design Research and Learning Center (CDRLC) a new Computer Science builing to be completed in 2023.

-Funded by the College of Engineering, I cleaned up the original architectural SketchUp and AutoCAD 3D models provided by the architects in Blender to create more real-time friendly 3D models that could be imported into Unity for rendering.
+The virtual UIC project started as a College of Engineering funded effort to develop a workflow for importing and enhancing AutoDesk Revit models for real-time interaction in virtual reality.
+Using the Revit model of the proposed Computing, Design, Research and Learning Center (CDRL) building provided by the architecture firm Lothan Van Hook DeStefano Architecture LLC (LVDA), I imported the models into Blender and modified as necessary to create a real-time interactive walkthrough of the proposed building, stepping through multiple rooms, and integrating text and 2D renderings provided by the architects.

 ## Contribution Summary